Leicestershire Community Champions Awards 2020

 Sadly, the Covid-19 situation has forced us to postpone our events and we’re gutted to have to do so.
 We didn’t want to sit back and wait for things to calm down so earlier in the year, we raised £3000 to help create and cover the costs of discharge packs for those leaving hospital when we were in Lockdown.
 We also didn’t want to let all those amazing people and organisations who have gone above and beyond go unrecognised.

-The Trustees of the Furnley House Foundation have decided to host a Virtual Awards on Tuesday 24th November in partnership with Voluntary Action Leicestershire – VAL.
+The Trustees of the Furnley House Foundation have decided to hosted a Virtual Awards on Tuesday 24th November in partnership with Voluntary Action Leicestershire – VAL.
+The Awards evening highlighted those individuals and organisations that have gone above and beyond since March 2020 helping their local communities.

 1. Charity of the year – Sponsored by Furnley House